jpritikin/coach/content/docs/me/psychoactive/_index.md

 The euphoria of cannabis is both an advantage and disadvantage.
 Euphoria is great for beginners, but the greater art is in freely shaping emotion.
-Once comfortable with cannabis, I suggest transitioning to other psychedelics like Daime.
+Once comfortable with cannabis, I suggest exploring other psychedelics like Daime.

 ### Serotonin 2A